 \subsection{Structure of the paper}

 The paper is structured as follows: In Section 2 we review facts from the representation theory of $p$-adic groups, the Gelfand-Kazhdan criterion, the Bernstein decomposition and the direct integral decomposition of unitary representations.
-In Section 3 we prove Theorem A. In Section 4 we prove Theorem B(1).
-In Section 5 we prove Theorem C. In Section 6 we prove Theorem D. In Appendix A we present a proof to a general version (i.e. twisted, non-unimodular) of the Gelfand-Kazhdan criterion.
-In Appendix B we discuss the case of open commensurable subgroups and prove Theorem B(2).
+In Section 3 we prove Theorem A. In Section 4 we prove Theorem B. In Section 5 we prove Theorem C. In Section 6 we prove Theorem D. In Appendix A we present a proof to a general version (i.e. twisted, non-unimodular) of the Gelfand-Kazhdan criterion.